Learn about actual and potential costs

 Find the vendor to meet your needs

 The top four vendors that offer surveillance cameras account for less than 30.0% of total revenue, indicating low market share concentration among suppliers.
-There are about 8,550 suppliers operating in the market.
 Low market share concentration results from moderate barriers to entry and relatively low product specialization.
-New manufacturers can...
+New manufacturers can enter the market by opening up production facilities in...
 Subscribe to learn more.

 Questions to ask potential suppliers